TJHeuvel/rival-doc/Samples/OnlineFPSSample/hosting-connecting.md

 It is recommended that you build the game before you try playing online.
 To build the game, navigate to the "BuildConfig" folder under the "Sample_OnlineFPS" folder, find the config named "OnlineFPSClientBuildConfig", and press "Build" in the top right.
 Despite its name, the "OnlineFPSClientBuildConfig" is also able to host games.
 "OnlineFPSServerBuildConfig" is for when you want a server-only build that is in headless (no rendering) mode.

 NOTE: At the time of writing this, there is a bug with the HybridRenderer causing the lightmaps not to appear in builds unless the scene containing the lightmaps is currently open in editor at the time of building.
-So before you build, open the "OnlineFPS" scene in the editor.
+In order to solve this, make sure your have the "OnlineFPS" scene opened in the editor at the moment of launching the build.

 ## Hosting a game